monacsb/Heart_disease_Analysis/README.md

 # Description
 "According to World Health Organisation (WHO), every year around 17.9 million deaths are due to cardiovascular diseases (CVDs) predisposing CVD becoming the leading cause of death globally.CVDs are a group of disorders of the heart and blood vessels, if left untreated it may cause heart attack.
 Heart attack occurs due to the presence of obstruction of blood flow into the heart.
 The presence of blockage may be due to the accumulation of fat, cholesterol, and other substances.
 Despite treatment has improved over the years and most CVD’s pathophysiology have been elucidated, heart attack can still be fatal." <br />

-As many scientists and researcher working on the prevention, as a data analyst we can do a little help too.
+As many scientists and researcher working on the prevention, as a data analyst we can do a little help too.  <br />

 This project basically gives you a prediction on dataset by developing a reliable model using a machine learning approach. <br />
 In this case, Logistic Regression is used in this project. <br />